stardevabhi/stremio-addon-bollywood-comedy-movies/README.md

 ```

 In the code above you also noticed the 'stremioFn' function, it is called with the json dataset as a parameter.
-This function is defined below.
+This function is defined below, append this to index.js file.

 ```javascript